Jwan622/teachable_challenge_gem/README.md

   Again, the user_email and user_token can be obtained via the .get_token method provided by the gem.

-2. You can also configure your gem using the gem's .authenticate convenience method.
+2. Instead of calling .get_token and manually configuring the gem within your application, you can also configure your gem using the gem's .authenticate convenience method.
 This is how you can use the convenience method.

   ```ruby
   Teachable::Stats.authenticate(email: "valid_email1@example.com", password: "password")